 USS Wasp – The Victor Disappears

-The fast-moving ship with a square sail, 22 guns, and a crew of around 170, she carried out two successful raiding voyages against British trade during the summer of 1814, in the course of which she fought and defeated three British warships.
-In total the Waspfought 13 successful engagements and was a valuable asset to the United States Navy.
+The fast-moving ship with a square sail, 22 guns, and a crew of around 170, she carried out two successful raiding voyages against British trade during the summer of 1814, in which she fought and defeated three British warships.
+In total, the Wasp fought 13 successful engagements and was a valuable asset to the United States Navy.

-Then, on September 22, 1814, she captured the British merchant brig Atalanta.
-Usually, the Wasp’s crew would simply burn enemy ships, but the Atalanta was deemed much too valuable to destroy (it may have helped that the Atalanta was a prize won back for the US — she had previously been an American ship called the Siro).
+Then, on September 22, 1814, she captured the British merchant brig, Atalanta.
+Usually, the Wasp’s crew would burn enemy ships.
+However, the Atalanta was deemed much too valuable to destroy (it may have helped that the Atalanta was a prize won back for the U.S. — she had previously been an American ship called the Siro).
 Instead, a crew was dispatched to bring her into a friendly harbor.
-After the Atalanta departed, Master Commandant Johnston Blakeley and his remaining crew on sailed on, with a Swedish merchantman reportedly spotting the Wasp heading for the warm waters of the Caribbean.
-After that, she simply disappeared, never to be seen again.
-In all probability, she sank in a storm — but with no trace of the ship or crew was ever found.
+After the Atalanta departed, Master Commandant Johnston Blakeley and his remaining crew sailed on, with a Swedish merchantman reportedly spotting the Wasp heading for the warm waters of the Caribbean.
+After that, she disappeared, never to be seen again.
+In all probability, she sank in a storm — but no trace of the ship or crew was ever found.

 The Witchcraft – An Unsinkable Luxury Yacht

-On the night of December 22, 1967, experienced yachtsman and hotel owner, Dan Burack and his friend, Father Patrick Horgan, set sail in the 23-foot luxury cabin cruiser Witchcraft to see the Christmas lights off the coast of Miami, Florida.
-Unfortunately, just one mile off shore the yacht hit something below and at 9:00 p.m.
+On the night of December 22, 1967, experienced yachtsman and hotel owner Dan Burack and his friend, Father Patrick Horgan, set sail in the 23-foot luxury cabin cruiser Witchcraft to see the Christmas lights off the coast of Miami, Florida.
+Unfortunately, just one mile offshore, the yacht hit something below, and at 9:00 p.m.
 Burack calmly called the Miami Coast Guard to report the trouble and request assistance.
-The official who took the call later commented that Burack seemed unconcerned and he had every reason to be, as his ship was “unsinkable”, or so he thought.
-The yacht was fitted with a special hull to keep her from sinking and it was equipped with all manner of life saving gear on board.
-Burack had given his specific location and promised to fire flares when he sighted the Coast Guard.
+The official who took the call later commented that Burack seemed unconcerned, and he had every reason to be, as his ship was “unsinkable,” or so he thought.
+The yacht was fitted with a special hull to keep her from sinking and was equipped with all manner of life-saving gear on board.
+Burack had given his location and promised to fire flares when he saw the Coast Guard.

 Just 19 minutes after Burack had made the call, the Coast Guard arrived at the scene and were surprised to find no trace of the large yacht, no debris, and no sign of Burack or Horgan.

-Over the next six days, hundreds of square miles of ocean were searched, including northward to the gulf Stream in case the ship had been pulled out by a brief squall.
+Over the next six days, hundreds of square miles of ocean were searched, including northward to the Gulf Stream in case a brief squall had pulled the ship out.
 After searching over 24,500 square miles, nothing was found of the men or the yacht.
-The Coast Guard even notified the private vessels up to 50 miles away to look out for any debris.
+The Coast Guard even notified the private vessels up to 50 miles away to look out for debris.
 Still, nothing was found.

-No explanation has ever has been given for Witchcraft’s sudden disappearance.
-Seemingly, this was yet one more vessel that succumbed to the mysterious Bermuda Triangle.
+No explanation has ever been given for Witchcraft’s sudden disappearance.
+Seemingly, this was yet another vessel succumbing to the mysterious Bermuda Triangle.